-Special Education EL Reclassification
+Special Education Reclassification for Dually Identified Students

-In some cases, an IEP team may find that it is the disability that interferes with a student's ability to demonstrate English fluency due to Communication Disorders and/or Cognitive Disabilities.
+In some cases, an IEP team may find that it is the disability that interferes with a dually identified student's ability to demonstrate English fluency due to Communication Disorders and/or Cognitive Disabilities.
 In these cases, the IEP team assesses student progress and considers reclassification of the student to RFEP status.
-Ideally, this should be done as early as possible, as soon as one to two summative test administrations, or as soon as there is reasonable evidence that it is a student's disability that prohibits English Language Acquisition.